📝 Anyone who sells food · ⏱️ 3 min read

 Why most second locations fail

-80% of hospitality entrepreneurs who expand to a second location earn less from it than from their first business.
-Not because the new location performs poorly, but because they miscalculate the numbers.
+Here's a sobering statistic: 80% of hospitality entrepreneurs who expand to a second location earn less from it than their first business.
+And it's not because the new spot performs poorly.

 Calculate your actual profit margin per location